Comedians (1925 film)

-Comedians (German: Komödianten), also known as Strolling Players, is a 1925 German silent film directed by Karl Grune and starring Lya De Putti, Eugen Klöpfer and Hermann Picha.
+Comedians (German: Komödianten), also known as Strolling Players, is a 1925 German silent drama film directed by Karl Grune and starring Lya De Putti, Eugen Klöpfer and Hermann Picha.
+The film's sets were designed by the art director Karl Görge and Erich Zander.

 Plot

 Axel Swinborne is a celebrated stage star who wants to relax, and takes the train on vacation.
 As he leans out of the window, his jacket gets tangled in the lever and he is hurled out of the window.
 Swinborne is taken to an inn where he is nursed back to health by Lydia, who is an aspiring actress but far less well-known.
 As an amateur, she travels from place to place with a group of strolling players.
 Their audience is coarse and rowdy, and the men also like to get physical.
 Sometimes rotten eggs are thrown at the amateur troupe, and sometimes the drunken men in the audience become violent or touch Lydia.
 From Lydia's point of view, the men turn into pigs with corresponding pig-head masks.

 Swinborne only realises the next day that he is among other actors.
 When the leader of the troupe recognises Swinborne, he comes up with the idea of using the name of the famous Axel Swinborne to promote the company and make a profit from it.
 Out of gratitude, Swinborne agrees to take part in the next performance.
 He thinks Lydia has talent and offers to do whatever it takes to make her big as a theatre artist, but on a much more professional basis.
 He negotiates a “transfer fee” with the troupe leader.